poems4u/poems4u/content/poems/posts/secondcivilwar.md

 for fear and for shame.

 But, no. Wrong.
 Go read your history: <br>
-y'all need to stop asking why I won't shave all the hair off my body.
+y'all need to stop asking me why I won't shave off my body hairs.